 NOTE—A Multi-STA BlockAck frame might include Per AID TID Info fields with a 32-bit BlockAck Bitmap field addressed to other originators and the nonsupporting originator needs to able to parse these fields to locate a possible Per AID TID Info field addressed to it.

-The originator of a BlockAckReq frame, MU-BAR Trigger frame, GCR MU-BAR Trigger frame or a A-MPDU that includes QoS Data frames or Management frame that solicits an immediate BlockAck frame response shall set the Duration field value accounting for the largest BlockAck Bitmap length based on negotiated buffer size.
+The originator of a BlockAckReq frame, MU-BAR Trigger frame, GCR MU-BAR Trigger frame or a A-MPDU that includes QoS Data frames that solicits an immediate BlockAck frame response [20890] or Management frame that solicits acknowledgment shall set the Duration field value accounting for the largest BlockAck Bitmap length based on negotiated buffer size.

 A recipient shall not transmit a Compressed BlockAck frame or a Multi-STA BlockAck frame with the LSB of the Fragment Number subfield set to 1 unless the recipient has received from the originator an HE Capabilities element with the Dynamic Fragmentation Support subfield equal to 3.
-If the LSB of the Fragment Number subfield of the BlockAck frame is set to 1, then the Block Ack Bitmap fields are set as defined in 26.3 (Fragmentation and defragmentation).
+If the LSB of the Fragment Number subfield of the BlockAck frame is set to 1, then the Block Ack Bitmap fields are set as defined in [21307] 26.3.2.4 (Level 3 dynamic fragmentation).

 Per-PPDU acknowledgment selection rules